 During the three months ended March 31, 2021, the Company determined that the reduction in operating results of the Fluent reporting unit, along with a decline in the market value of its publicly-traded stock, collectively constituted a triggering event.
 As such, the Company conducted an interim test of the recoverability of its long-lived assets.
 Based on the results of this recoverability test, which measured the Company's projected undiscounted cash flows as compared to the carrying value of the asset group, the Company determined that, as of March 31, 2021, its long-lived assets were not impaired.
 Management believes that the assumptions utilized in this interim impairment testing, including the determination of estimated future cash flows, were reasonable.
+The Company completed its quarterly triggering event assessment for the three months ended June 30, 2021 and determined that no triggering event had occurred requiring further impairment assessments for its long lived assets.

-Amortization expense of \$3,177 and \$3,547 for the three months ended March 31, 2021 and 2020, respectively, is included in depreciation and amortization expenses in the consolidated statements of operations.
-As of March 31, 2021, intangible assets with a carrying amount of \$948, included in the gross amount of software developed for internal use, have not commenced amortization, as they are not ready for their intended use.
+Amortization expense of \$3,169 and \$3,659 for the three months ended June 30, 2021 and 2020, respectively, and \$6,346 and \$7,206, for the six months ended June 30, 2021 and 2020, respectively, is included in depreciation and amortization expenses in the consolidated statements of operations.
+As of June 30, 2021, intangible assets with a carrying amount of \$790, included in the gross amount of software developed for internal use, have not commenced amortization, as they are not ready for their intended use.

-As of March 31, 2021, estimated amortization expense related to the Company's intangible assets for the remainder of 2021 and through 2026 and thereafter are as follows:
+As of June 30, 2021, estimated amortization expense related to the Company's intangible assets for the remainder of 2021 and through 2026 and thereafter are as follows:

-Year March 31, 2021
+Year June 30, 20

-Remainder of 2021 \$ 9,226
+Remainder of 2021 \$ 6,059

-2022 11,542
+2022 11,852

-2023 5,319
+2023 5,504

-2024 4,549
+2024 4,602

 2025 4,024

 2026 and thereafter 8,437

-Total \$ 43,097
+Total \$ 40,478